NibuTake/PyDEA/README.md

 [Install](#installation) | [Tutorial](#tutorial) | [Docs](#documentation) | [Communication](#communication)| [References](#references)

-PyFrontier is a data envelopment analysis for Python user.
+Pyfrontier is a data envelopment analysis for Python user.
 Our main motivation is to encourage more people to apply DEA effectively and contribute to the development of this field.

 This covers the following functions.